How 5G opens up new business models

 4G and 5G share a common underlying foundation radio technology – OFDMA (Orthogonal Frequency Division Multiple Access).
 In 4G it was specifically configured to optimally support relatively large cells (very much the norm at the time that 4G was specified).
 However, this configuration effectively limited 4G the frequency bands that we see 4G deployed in today.

 In 5G, the OFDMA configuration is a lot more flexible.
 This allows effective support for much higher frequencies, that in turn enables access to massively increased spectrum availability (both licensed and unlicensed), increased efficiency through the use of massive antenna arrays, and easier small cell deployment.
-All of this was dealt with in the separate blog post titled: 'How 5G Supports Current Telco Business Models'.

 One thing that wasn’t mentioned in that blog is that the additional flexibility that 5G brings also enables improved performance and more diverse capabilities across all of the key technical benchmarks.
 This opens up a whole new range of use cases, deployment options and areas of connected innovation that can be effectively supported – in the form of extended or entirely new business models.